 Frequently Asked Questions

-What are the 5 steps of CBT?
+Are there 5 steps of CBT?

-What are the 7 cognitive areas?
+Are there 7 cognitive areas?

-Can cognitive therapy be part of multimodal therapy?
+Can CBT be part of multimodal therapy?

 - Previous Article